Care is a relationship

 3C (Career Coaching for Carers)

-Content Warning: Artworks in this exhibition explore themes including suicide, sexual assault, abuse and discrimination.
-Please take care while visiting.
+Content Warning: Artworks in this exhibition explored themes including suicide, sexual assault, abuse and discrimination.
+Visitors were advised to take care when visiting.

 Exhibition text